naveendayakar/health-insurance-project/README.md

 * Templates--> Contains all html files
 * static/css--> css files
 * static/js--> js files
+* template.html --> base html which the rest html files extend.
+Linked with css and js files.

 <!-- ABOUT THE PROJECT -->
 ## About The Project